ordina-jworks/ordina-jworks.github.io/_posts/2017-05-07-Blockchain-Introduction.md

 We will now discuss a few platforms that can be used to set up a blockchain and also compare Bluemix and Azure.

 The first one is [__Ethereum__](https://www.ethereum.org/), a public blockchain.
 Ethereum looks like the Bitcoin blockchain, but it uses Ether as the currency.
-It is faster than Bitcoin with a transaction taking 7 seconds instead of 10 minutes.
+It is faster than Bitcoin with a transaction taking seven seconds instead of ten minutes.
 We can also put smart contracts on the chain, with bitcoin you can only put transactions on there.

 Another big one we have is [__Hyperledger__](https://www.hyperledger.org/).